zytact/suspender/README.md

 ## Usage

-1. Click the Suspender extension icon in your Chrome toolbar
+1. Click the tsukuyomi extension icon in your Chrome toolbar
 2. A popup will display all your open tabs
 3. **Single Tab Suspension**: Click on any tab to suspend it
 4. **Multiple Tab Suspension**: Hold Shift and click on another tab to suspend all tabs in the range